 Introduction

 Ovarian cancer (OC), which originates from the patient’s fallopian tube, represents the 5th most common type of cancer in females in the United States[1].
 OC accounts for more deaths than any other types of cancers of the female reproductive system[2].
-It was reported that there w about 22,240 newly diagnosed cases of OC and nearly 14,070 patients died from OC [1; 3].
+It was reported that there were about 22,240 newly diagnosed cases of OC and nearly 14,070 patients died from OC each year[1; 3].
 Owning to the fact that nearly 75% OC patients were diagnosed with advanced stage disease (stage Ⅲ and stage Ⅳ) and more than 75% OC patients would relapse with chemoresistance even though they were initially sensitive to current management (taxane/platinum-based chemotherapies and cytoreduction), the 5-year survival rate of patients with OC remained extremely poor (<25%)[1; 4; 5].
 Thus, novel biomarkers or prognostic signatures are required to change the status quo.

 Immune system, which is made up of special cells, proteins, tissues, and organs, plays a role of defensive mechanism of the body[6].
-Increasing evidence show that the host immune system play an important role in the control of tumor growth, and tumor infiltrating lymphocytes have been repeatedly associated with improved survival in multiple cancers including OC[7; 8; 9].
+Increasing evidences show that the host immune system plays an important role in the control of tumor growth, and tumor infiltrating lymphocytes have been repeatedly associated with improved survival in multiple cancers including OC[7; 8; 9].
 Meanwhile, the introduction of immunotherapy including immune checkpoint blockade, cancer vaccines, and adoptive cell therapy has significantly improved the therapeutic efficacy of OC patients and laid the foundation of future studies for OC[4; 9].
 ImmPort, created and maintained by NIAID and other NIH programs and privately funded investigators, is a curation and distribution portal for facilitating reutilization of immunological research data[10].
 Thanks to high throughput technologies, lots of gene expression studies have been conducted to study the pathogeny and management of OC.
 Nevertheless, few studies have successfully translated their findings into clinical practice due to overfitting on small sample studies.

-In the present study, we retrospectively and integratedly analyzed a total number of 21 OC[11; 12; 13; 14; 15; 16; 17; 18; 19; 20; 21; 22; 23; 24; 25; 26; 27; 28; 29] gene expression studies to investigate role of the immune related genes (IRGs)[8] on the clinical outcomes of OC patients, and develop immune prognostic signature.
+In the present study, we retrospectively and integratedly analyzed a total number of 21 OC[11; 12; 13; 14; 15; 16; 17; 18; 19; 20; 21; 22; 23; 24; 25; 26; 27; 28; 29] gene expression studies to investigate the role of the immune related genes (IRGs)[8] on the clinical outcomes of OC patients, and develop an immune prognostic signature.

 Methods